This post may contain affiliate links. Please read my disclosure policy.

-I have a great little side dish to share with you today.
+I have a great little recipe to share with you today that’s going to totally up your side dish game.

 Mushrooms, fresh thyme, and fresh basil give this dish a rustic look and fantastic flavor.
 Mushrooms and thyme go hand in hand for me.
 The flavors complement each other magnificently.
 I have a strong preference for fresh thyme in this dish but if you can’t get your hands on any it will still be excellent with the dried variety.